Acute Spinal Cord Injury in Children

 body temperature, nutritional status, bladder and bowel function, and attempt to control

 involuntary muscle shaking (spasticity).
 Rehab focuses on preventing muscle wasting,

 and contractures, and works to retrain your child to use other muscles, to aid in

 mobility and movement.
 Some of the important chronic complications of SCI include

 pressure ulcers, also called bedsores, and pneumonia.

 Lifelong considerations for a child with a SCI

 A traumatic event that results in a SCI is devastating to the child and the family.

-that require immediate medical attention by the child's doctor.
+that require immediate medical attention.

 The disabled child requires a focus on maximizing his or her capabilities at home